 - In a dry mixer-grinder jar add coriander seeds and grind into a fine powder.

-- Add ginger followed by raisins; grind them into a fine paste (without adding water).
+- Add chopped ginger followed by raisins; grind them into a fine paste (without adding water).

 - Heat ghee in a heavy bottom pan, add ginger paste when it is hot.

-- Saute ginger paste in medium flame until ghee begins to separate (for about 10 min).
+- Saute ginger paste until ghee begins to separate (for about 10 min) in medium flame.

 - When the mixture gets thickened, remove from heat.

-- Store in a clean dry airtight ja r when the jam reaches room temperature.
+- Store in a clean dry airtight jar at room temperature.

-- My grandmother preferred to add palm jaggery (karuppatti).
+- My grandmother preferred to use palm jaggery (karuppatti).

 - Use black raisins only, if you happen to notice seeds in them, remove them before grinding.

-- Be careful while dry roasting coriander seeds, you have to remove from heat before they get burnt; flip them every 10 sec while roasting in low flame only.
+- Be careful while dry roasting coriander seeds, you have to remove from heat before they get burnt; flip them every 10 sec even while roasting in low flame.

 - Do not add water while grinding.